Honey Wheat Bread

-The 50% whole wheat flour will win over the adults.
-And its soft texture and slightly sweet flavor will make it a favorite of the kids.
+This Honey Wheat Bread is made with 50% whole wheat flour and wheat germ to win over the adults.
+And its soft texture and slightly sweet flavor will make it a favorite for the back-to-school sandwiches.

 loaf of honey wheat bread and slices on a cutting board.

-Please note!
-Never give honey in any form (including this honey wheat bread) to children under 12 months old.
-Young kids are at risk from infant botulism, and baking is not enough to kill Clostridium spores.
+Safety note!
+Never give honey in any form to children under 12 months.
+Babies are at risk from infant botulism, and baking is not enough to kill Clostridium spores.

 Key technique: making bread in a stand mixer